 The State of Personalization Maturity

-9. 43% of those in AMER have discussed personalization as a top priority, but haven’t allocated resources to it yet.
+9. 37% of those in AMER have discussed personalization as a top priority and plan to invest more resources to it.

-10. 37% of marketers and executives in APAC touted they plan on furthering their investment in personalization in the future.
+10. Meanwhile, 30% of marketers and executives in APAC touted they plan on furthering their investment in personalization in the future.

-11. Only 17% of companies across the globe currently have personalization baked into the DNA of their business strategy
+11. Only 9% of companies across the globe currently have personalization baked into the DNA of their business strategy.

-12. A small portion of companies, 22% globally, touted cross-functional teams that could execute personalization campaigns across every channel.
+12. Another 9% touted having cross-functional teams that could execute personalization campaigns across every channel.

-14. Only 5.99% those in AMER have the inspiring stories to move the needle on top line revenue.
+14. Only 5% of marketers globally have inspiring stories to move the needle on top line revenue.